Kard (group): 2017–2018: Debut and touring

-Kard marked their official debut on July 19, 2017, through the release of their first EP Hola Hola.
+Kard made their official debut on July 19, 2017, through the release of their first EP Hola Hola.
 The six-track EP contained their previous project singles, as well as the title track "Hola Hola".
 The group held their debut showcase at the Ilji Art Hall in Gangnam-gu, Seoul.
 The album debuted on several Billboard charts, charting at number 3 on World Albums, at number 25 on Heatseekers Albums, and at number 46 on the Independent Album Chart.
-The album's eponymous title track also entered the Billboard World Digital Song Sales chart at number 4, while other tracks of the album, “I Can’t Stop“ and “Living Good” ranked number 10 and number 12, respectively.
+The album's eponymous title track also entered the Billboard World Digital Song Sales chart at number 4, while other tracks of the album, "I Can’t Stop" and "Living Good" ranked number 10 and number 12, respectively.

 On August 19, Kard performed at the 2017 Summer Sonic Festival, known as one of the world's largest rock festivals, held in Japan.
 On the next day, the group performed at the second day of the 2017 KCON Festival held at the Staples Center in Los Angeles.
 Following their performance at KCON, the group then embarked on their second concert tour known as the "2017 Wild Kard Tour PT.
 2" which was held from September to October 2017, with five European dates in London, Lisbon, Madrid, Milan, and Rotterdam, and five North American dates in Minneapolis; Washington, D.C.; New York City; Miami; and San Francisco.

 The group released their second EP, You & Me, on November 21, with the song "You In Me" serving as the title track.
 You & Me debuted at number 8 on the Gaon Album Chart on the chart issue dated November 19–25, 2017, and also debuted at number 4 on the US World albums Chart and at number 17 on the US Heatseekers Albums chart, achieving their new peak as a group on the latter chart.